 i moved to lghs last year and am now a sophomore and it is not good for new students coming out of state. most of my teachers last year did not try to make me feel welcome and were kind of rude. most of the students have grown up together so they are not open to new students. lghs is a good school but maybe not the best choice for a out of state student

 Los Gatos High School is a public high school in Los Gatos.
-The principal of Los Gatos High School is Markus Autrey, whose e-mail is email@example.com.
-1,821 students go to Los Gatos High School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
-1% of the Los Gatos High School students have "limited English proficiency."
-2% of the 1,821 students here get reduced lunch prices.
-The student to teacher ratio at Los Gatos High School is 19:1.
+The principal of Los Gatos High School is Markus Autrey, who can be contacted at firstname.lastname@example.org.
+1,821 children attend Los Gatos High School and identify as Multiracial; Hispanic; and White, non-Hispanic.
+1% of the Los Gatos High School students are "limited in English proficiency."
+2% of the 1,821 students here have subsidized lunches.
+The ratio of students to teachers at Los Gatos High School is 19:1.
 Westmont High School is one of the nearest high schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||0.6%||3240%|